Five Cruise Lines Drop Tracy Arm From 2026 Alaska Itineraries

 MSC Cruises confirmed it is removing Tracy Arm from MSC Poesia's inaugural Alaska season from Seattle.
 In a message to guests, MSC said: “Unfortunately, we are unable to proceed with the planned navigation around the Tracy Arm Fjord, as current ice conditions and geological instability prevent safe navigation in the area.”
 MSC said Endicott Arm would provide an alternative scenic experience and apologized for the disappointment.

 Royal Caribbean told booked guests that itineraries will substitute Endicott Arm and Dawes Glacier.
 In an email, the line said, “As guest safety remains our top priority, and current waterway conditions are not suitable for cruise ship navigation in Tracy Arm Fjord, Alaskan itineraries will instead visit the Endicott Arm and Dawes Glacier.”
-Royal Caribbean said the adjustments apply to Serenade of the Seas and Voyager of the Seas.
+The adjustments apply to Serenade of the Seas and Voyager of the Seas.

 Carnival Cruise Line has canceled all planned Tracy Arm scenic cruising for its 2026 Alaska program.
 In a letter to guests, Carnival wrote that it had been monitoring conditions and that “the waterway is currently not suitable for cruise ship navigation,” confirming itineraries would instead include Endicott Arm.